Title and statement of responsibility area

 Between 1964 and 1985, Northwood Mills purchased holdings in other subsidiaries, including Fraser Inc., W.H.
 Miller Co Ltd., James Maclaren Industries, Lynn Stevedoring Co.
 Ltd., MacMillan Bloedel Ltd., McBride Lumber & Building Supplies Ltd., Northwood Properties, and Northwood Panelboard Ltd (Stats Can).

 Northwood Mills' Sales Division marketed its own production as well as that for Northwood Pulp and Timber and other non-affiliated producers.
-Over 80% of the sales were to North America, with the remainder being to Europe and Japan.
+Over 80% of the sales were to North America.

 Zimmerman, Adam.
 Who’s in Charge Here, Anyway?: Reflections from a Life in Business, (Don Mills, Ontario: Stoddart; Distributed in Canada by General Distribution Services), 1997.